 International Student Office 480 727 4776, located on the first floor of the Student Services Building, email@example.com

 The International Student Office provides a variety of services including orientation, immigration advising, referrals and programming.
 Their programming includes activities which assist international students in meeting people and adjusting to their new lives at ASU.

-American English and Culture Program 480-965-2376.
-AECP is an intensive English as a second language program which prepares students for academic work at the university level.
+Global Launch (formally known as the American English and Culture Program) 480-965-2376.
+Global Launch is an intensive English as a second language program which prepares students for academic work at the university level.
 Students may enter the appropriate level classes several times during the year.
 Fees are separate from ASU tuition.

 Curriculum Development and Support is designed to assist in enhancing the quality of writing and critical thinking skills of university students.
 The Writing Center provides students with one on one and group tutoring in writing skills.
 The Writing Center is located in UASB 140 or contact 480-965-4272.